Luxury goods of China: Watches

 Swiss shipments of high-end watches, favored as gifts meant to curry favor and caricatured as a symbol of corruption, after peaking in 2012, dropped off in 2013.

 Jewelry

-In April, 2013 sales of gold and jewelry were 72% higher than in April, 2012.
+In April 2013 sales of gold and jewelry were 72% higher than in April, 2012.

+Other luxury goods

+The trade in luxury silk goods via the so-called Silk Routes had great importance historically for over a thousand years - from the second century BCE - in the early development of China's trade with the rest of Eurasia.

+Porcelain has long been one of China's most important luxury exports.
+It was especially important to early trade between China and the West, with much of that trade being conducted through Macau.